-This input is meant to help identify densely populated areas throughout each regional study area that may ultimately require more resources to respond to a flood event.
+Population density is used to help identify densely populated areas throughout each regional study area that may ultimately require more resources to respond to a flood event.
 By identifying these areas in each Assessment, it is possible to locate projects that may help build adaptive capacity.
 See Appendix C.1 for details on creating this input.